Panay Electric Company

 Panay Electric Company, Inc., also known as Panay Electric or simply PECO, is an electric power distribution company in the Philippines.
-It served the City of Iloilo from 1923 until 2019, when its franchise service expired and MORE Electric and Power Corporation (MORE Power) controversially took over.
+It served the City of Iloilo from 1923 until 2020, when its franchise service expired and MORE Electric and Power Corporation (MORE Power) took over.

 Although PECO is no longer the main power distributor for Iloilo City, the company continue to provide a variety of services, including meter management, electrical infrastructure maintenance, and safety-related services.

 History

 Iloilo Light Company

 Electricity in Iloilo was introduced as early as 1895 when the Escuela de Artes y Oficios de Iloilo (now reestablished as Iloilo Science and Technology University) developed its own power generator.

 In 1902, during the American Colonial Period, Iloilo Light Company was founded by American mining engineer Joseph Clayton Nichols.
 This marked the first time electricity in the province was made available for public subscription and established the first light company outside Luzon.
 In 1908, Nichols sold the Iloilo Light Company to fellow Americans and electrical engineers Albert Bryan and Robert Landon.